Thursday, December 22, 2011

 Tuesday, December 13, 2011

-THE WINTER COAT
+THE WINTER JACKET

 As promised last week, here are a few pictures of the finished Coat, that are going on a journey tomorrow.
 I always underestimate the time it takes to finish something like that, but I made just in time.